PeterCamilleri/games_lessons/00/README.md

 ## Step 3 Install the Gosu gem.

+WIP - This is not yet ready as of Oct 19, 2018.

 After the scary business of getting the right version of Ruby installed, this step is an easy one: